keli5734/Sweden_study/README.md

   * High performance computers are required to generate 100,000 model predictions.
 Run batch(1-50).sh in the HPC.
   * Output for viral interference parameters can be found in sampled_xi1.rds, sampled_xi2.rds, sampled_xi3.rds, and sampled_eta.rds.

-[uncertainty results.zip]:

-* The model prediction results of the uncertainty analysis, and used to plot Figure 6 in the main text.
+* "phase_plot_data_uncertainty.rds": The model prediction results of the uncertainty analysis.

 [Two-strain model.zip]: